Health + Wellness

 Polyamory is the practice of being in (or open to) romantic/sexual relationships with more than one person at a time.
 This is different than an open relationship in which romantic partners agree to have sex with outside people.
 People who are polyamorous have more than one committed romantic or sexual relationship at the same time.

-The partners of your partner(s) that you are not romantically involved with are known as metamours.
-When all partners and metamours in a polycule (the group of people involved with each other) are open and friendly, it is often known as Kitchen Table Polyamory.
+Kitchen Table Polyamory is the definition for all partners and metamours in a polycule (the group of people involved with each other) are open and friendly.

-The most important part about polyamory is open communication and consent.
+The most important part of polyamory is open communication and consent.
 Everyone involved in the relationship must be aware of the dynamics, agree to them, and have the power to renegotiate the terms to have their feelings heard and their needs met.
+Open communication and consent are important for all intimate relationship types, not just polyamory!

 What Does FWB Mean?

 When making decisions about contraception and safer sex, it's also important to know if your FWB has any other FWBs.
 Being honest with each other can help make sure you'll still be friends, even if you drop the benefits part someday.
+Some relationships that begin with the FWB distinction may develop into a monogamous relationship or a different type of sexual/romantic relationship altogether.

 What Does Hooking Up Mean?